vanjaluk8/dtsys-project/README.md

 1. install Virtualbox on your machine (the easiest virtualization engine to use and configure)
 2. install **Vagrant** an ultra simple interface that can talk with your virtualization software
 3. clone this repo: [vagrant kubeadm kubernetes](https://github.com/techiescamp/vagrant-kubeadm-kubernetes)
-4. setup the machine requirements (eg. number of pods, network parameters, naming convention and resources)
+4. set up the machine requirements (eg. number of pods, network parameters, naming convention and resources)
 5. connect to the master node using vagrant ssh <master_node_name> and install **kubectl**:
 `snap install kubectl --classic`